Los Angeles Employment Lawyer

-Michael Jacob is an associate attorney with Kesluk & Silverstein.
-Michael represents individuals involved in all aspects of employment litigation, including discrimination, harassment, retaliation, wrongful termination and wage and hour class actions.
+Michael Jacob is a Los Angeles employer lawyer and partner at Kesluk, Silverstein & Jacob.
+For more than a decade, Michael successfully represented employees involved in all aspects of employment litigation, including discrimination, harassment, retaliation, wrongful termination and wage and hour class actions.

 Michael is admitted to practice before the California State Courts and the Central District of the United States District Court.
 He is a member of the California Employment Lawyers Association and the Consumer Attorneys Association of Los Angeles.